Uber is so popular the taxi industry has turned to a last-minute legislative Hail Mary to try and push rideshare companies out of Nevada.

-Here are three things to watch for on day 64 of the 2017 Legislative session:
+Here are three things to watch on day 113 of the 2017 legislative session.

 If you have a superior product, you don’t need a government mandate.

 The bill to make public information secret has a secret of its own.

 Marijuana tax, collective bargaining and a deadline day mark the 110th day of the Nevada Legislature.

 The Clark County School District’s response — or lack thereof — to instances of teachers’ sexual misconduct involving students is stunning.

 Annual sessions, property taxes and gender identity training mark day 109 of the Nevada Legislature.